 - OTT accessories.
 French women live by the mantra that less is more.
 If you’re going all out on accessories, keep the outfit underneath simple and clean.

-What to wear in France during the summer
+What to wear in France in the Summer

 Long, hot summer days, outdoor activities, open-air markets and warm waters perfect for swimming, make the summer months a great time to visit France.
-July and August are the warmest months of the year, with daytime temperatures ranging from 20°C to 27°C degrees and lows averaging at 13°C. No matter what corner of the country you’re visiting, you can expect occasional summer showers, especially if you’re travelling to the north or west of France.
-In Paris and Southern France, summer storms are short-lived so they’re unlikely to interrupt your sightseeing or beach days, but it’s still wise to pack a trusty brolly and a sweater for cooler evenings.
+July and August are the warmest months of the year, with daytime temperatures ranging from 20-27°C (68-80F) degrees and lows averaging at 13°C (55F).
+No matter what corner of the country you’re visiting, you can expect occasional summer showers, especially if you’re travelling to the north or west of France.
+In Paris and Southern France, summer storms are short-lived, so they’re unlikely to interrupt your sightseeing or beach days, but it’s still wise to pack a trusty brolly and a sweater for cooler evenings.

 - Tops.
 Summer basics like oversized tanks or tees are great options for the beach or outdoor pursuits, but if you’re spending time in the city, blouses, off-the-shoulder tops and ruffles will keep you cool and comfortable.
 For anyone who wants to do French chic right, you can’t go wrong with a classic Breton top; they’re one of the most versatile basics on the rails.